wa008/wa008.github.io/_posts/2024-11-19-weekly-12-summary-of-llm-acceleration-1119.md

 There should be a methodology for everythink, because even building product have one.

+### Zootopia

+sloth is so cute.

+The world is a simplified animals world, with small differences.
+Some people will go to zootopia, other will stay in rabbit town.

 ### Lobste.rs

 Asking for several days, finally got one invitation.
 This blog definitely contribute more for it.
 Power of personal product.